UBE2C/LinAlg-O-Tron-3000/README.md

 ### What is the LinAlg-O-Tron-3000?
-It is a lightweight, terminal-based Python renderer that visualizes 2D polygon transformations using linear algebra, integer grids, and Braille characters for a retro graphics feel. </d>
+It is a lightweight, terminal-based Python renderer that visualizes 2D polygon transformations using linear algebra, integer grids, and Braille characters for a retro graphics feel. <br />
-It is intended to be a fun side project through which I'm practicing the basics of linear algebra, 2D graphics and rendering. </d>
+It is intended to be a fun side project through which I'm practicing the basics of linear algebra, 2D graphics and rendering. <br />

 ### What is to come?
 Planned features and improvements include: